json-api/json-api/extensions/index.md

 redirect_from: /profiles
 ---

+> Note: This page describes features from [version 1.1](/format/1.1/) of the JSON:API spec, and links to profiles that use those new features.
+Version 1.1 is in its release candidate stage, so there is a (very small) probability that the spec and/or these profiles could change before v1.1 is released on January 31, 2019 (provided there are two compliant implementations by that date; if not the release will wait until such implementations exist to prove its viability).

 JSON:API can be extended with profiles.
 These profiles enable an API to provide clients with information or functionality beyond that described in the base JSON:API specification.